sagemath/trac_to_gh/SageCombinatRoadMap.md

+# Roadmap and status report for Sage-Combinat

 This page is an attempt at drawing a road map for [Sage-Combinat](http://combinat.sagemath.org), starting with the migration from [MuPAD-Combinat](http://mupad-combinat.sf.net/).

 Please feel free to edit this page to add more items, or add your